-- (a) A Notice of Motion is a proposal of which written notice has been given by any two Councillors to the Head of Paid Service before 1pm seven clear working days before the meeting and which in the opinion of the Monitoring Officer: - (i) is about a topic or issue related to the responsibilities of the Full Council or which directly affects the Council; - (ii) is clearly identifiable as a Notice of Motion;
+- (a) A Notice of Motion is a proposal of which written notice has been given by any two Councillors to the Head of Paid Service before 1pm seven clear working days before the meeting and which in the opinion of the Monitoring Officer: - (i) is clearly identifiable as a Notice of Motion; - (ii) identifies which of the two Councillors is to be the Proposer and which is to be the Seconder; and

-- (iii) identifies which of the two Councillors is to be the Proposer and which is to be the Seconder; and - (iv) is signed by the Councillors submitting it (unless submitted by e-mail) and the date it was submitted to the Head of Paid Service; but - (v) does not relate to the personal affairs or conduct of any individual Councillor or Officer; nor - (vi) contain defamatory, inappropriate or inflammatory language. - (b) A Notice of Motion may be debated despite written notice not having been given under Paragraph C5(a) if in the opinion of the Monitoring Officer the Notice of Motion is about an urgent matter and the Notice of Motion was put in writing and given to the Head of Paid Service as soon as reasonably practicable before the meeting.
+- (iii) is signed by the Councillors submitting it (unless submitted by e-mail) and the date it was submitted to the Head of Paid Service; but - (iv) does not relate to the personal affairs or conduct of any individual Councillor or Officer; nor - (v) contain defamatory, inappropriate or inflammatory language. - (b) A Notice of Motion may be debated despite written notice not having been given under Paragraph C5(a) if in the opinion of the Monitoring Officer the Notice of Motion is about an urgent matter and the Notice of Motion was put in writing and given to the Head of Paid Service as soon as reasonably practicable before the meeting.